counternote/counternote/README.md

         A       1       ʔa    'ʔah'
     ——————————————————————————————————

-Notice that the pronunciation of each isn’t the name of the letter but the sound of it, and the consonants include the vowel quality of the *span*.
+Notice that the pronunciation of each isn’t the name of the letter but the sound of it, and the consonants include the vowel quality of the *span*, just like the *tone rhyme* `l`.
 These single uppercase letters represent the interval in abstract terms, but when speaking of direction like a fifth above or below, they are prefixed with `Y-` for up to an octave above, `W-` for down to an octave below, and unison gets doubled `AA`.

 When lowercase, *spans* are used for *ties* and *strands* for the directional ones, and *threads* for the abstract ones.